Anastasio Somoza García: Second presidency

-When the administration of U.S. President Harry Truman refused to recognize the new government, a Constituent Assembly was convened, which appointed Somoza's uncle, Víctor Manuel Román y Reyes, as president.
+When the administration of U.S. President Harry S. Truman refused to recognize the new government, a Constituent Assembly was convened, which appointed Somoza's uncle, Víctor Manuel Román y Reyes, as president.
 In another heavily rigged election, Somoza García again became president in 1950.
 In the 1950s, he reorganized and streamlined his business empire, founding a merchant marine company, several textile mills, a national airline (LANICA, short for Líneas Aéreas de Nicaragua) and a new container port on the Pacific near Managua, which he named Puerto Somoza; after the Sandinistas came to power, they renamed it Puerto Sandino.
 He also acquired properties in the United States and Canada.

 Assassination and legacy

 In 1955, the constitution was amended to allow Somoza to run for another term.
-Shortly after being nominated, he was shot on 21 September 1956 by the poet Rigoberto López Pérez in the city of León, and died several days later in a Panama Canal Zone hospital.
+Shortly after being nominated, he was shot on 21 September 1956 by the poet Rigoberto López Pérez in the city of León, and died eight days later at the Gorgas Hospital in the Panama Canal Zone.
 Somoza's sons, Luis and Anastasio Somoza Debayle, ruled the country directly or through figurehead politicians for the next 23 years.
 Despite widespread corruption and repression of dissent, they were able to receive support from the United States, which viewed them as anti-communist stalwarts and a source of stability.
 His daughter Lillian Somoza Debayle, born in León, Nicaragua, on 3 May 1921, married Guillermo Sevilla Sacasa, Nicaraguan Ambassador to the United States during his brother-in-law's rule.
 He also had a son named José R. Somoza, born to an unknown mother.
 Somoza is entombed with his oldest son Luis at Cementerio Occidental in the National Guard Mausoleum in Managua, Nicaragua.